-- In the Department on Aging, age 60 and older determines eligibility for services under the federal Older Americans Act and the state-funded portion of the Community Care Program, Aging's Home and Community-Based Medicaid Waiver program serving the elderly.
-Age 65 and older, and persons with disabilities age 16-64 with limited income determines eligibility for the Benefit Access Program.
+- In the Department on Aging, age 60 and older determines eligibility for services under the federal Older Americans Act and the state-funded portion of the Community Care Program, Aging's Home and Community-Based waiver program serving the elderly.
+Age 65 and older, or age 16 and older are totally disabled, and limited income determines eligibility for the Benefit Access Program.
 Age 55 determines eligibility for older worker services from the federal Department of Labor. - In the Department of Healthcare and Family Services, age 65 is used as an eligibility factor for some Medical Assistance programs such as Seniors and Persons with Disabilities (SPD). - The Department of Human Services has no age-based eligibility. - The Department of Public Health has no age-based eligibility for services to older adults.